 Your dog registration fees help to fund a range of services that are designed to help dogs, their owners and the wider community such as:

-- Monitoring and enforcing the Dog Control Act 1996 and ensuring compliance with the Marlborough District Council Dog Control Bylaws 2010 and the Dog Control Policy 2012
+- Monitoring and enforcing the Dog Control Act 1996 and ensuring compliance with the Marlborough District Council Dog Control Policy and Bylaw

 - Responding to and investigating complaints (including dog rushes and attacks on people, domestic pets, stock and wildlife, barking nuisance, roaming, lost and found dogs)